MicrosoftDocs/xamarin-docs/docs/xamarin-forms/troubleshooting/questions/update-forms-template.md

 ---
-title: "Can I update the Xamarin.Forms default template to a newer NuGet package?" ms.topic: troubleshooting ms.prod: xamarin ms.assetid: 160FBE13-26EB-4B4F-9248-A5CBE58FDD7F
+title: "Can I update the Xamarin.Forms default template to a newer NuGet package?"
+description: Learn about updating the Xamarin.Forms default template to a newer NuGet package.
+This guide uses Xamarin.Forms .NET Standard library template as an example. ms.topic: troubleshooting ms.prod: xamarin ms.assetid: 160FBE13-26EB-4B4F-9248-A5CBE58FDD7F